 What Game is Good for Streaming if you want to Grow on Twitch?

-If you are planning on streaming the most popular games your going to most likely have problems attracting people for your stream.
+If you are planning on streaming the most popular games on Twitch you are going to most likely have problems attracting people for your stream.
 CS:GO, League of Legends, Fortnite etc..
 Usually the TOP 10 played games on Twitch are not that good for starting out streamers.

-There is so many streamers on those games that scrolling down the list would take ages and people these days do not have a long attention span.
+There are so many streamers on those games that scrolling down the list would take ages and people these days do not have a long attention span.
 So the streamers on the bottom of that list are not most likely going to get any viewers from that list.

 It is doable though to succeed in those categories as well if you have a good following or you are a master in Twitch Marketing!
 I would suggest you to stream games that you enjoy and that are not in that TOP 10 list.
 If you want to know how to be badass at marketing your stream.
 I created an example for Streaming and Advertising with Apex Legends.

 How to check what is a good game and bad game to stream?